 He started to lose some of the skills he previously had, and gradually forgot how to do simple tasks like making a cup of tea or finding the bathroom.
 Of course, this was emotionally unsettling and sometimes scary for all of us, but with bravery in our blood we took it in turns to sit with him, take him for walks, or help him maintain some of his skills.
 We would run errands for my grandma so that she could care for him, and then swap over when she needed a break.
 Like most situations, getting into a routine made things easier, but when he suffered a stroke in January 2014, things started to change once again.

 The stroke caused him to lose the use of his left side, meaning he would need a wheelchair permanently.
 Obviously this meant that it was easier to keep an eye on him, and stop him wandering out of the house – we had all become quite used to going out on foot and in cars to bring him back home – however, being in a wheelchair cannot be comfortable, and feeling restricted cannot be enjoyable for someone who has lived such a full and energetic life.

-Despite it all, my grandad’s lucky.
-He has a solid support system who care for him 24/7 and, most importantly, who love him.
+Despite it all, my Grandad’s lucky.
+If nothing else, he has a solid support system who care for him 24/7 and, most importantly, who love him.
 Not everyone with dementia has those privileges.